pgbackrest/pgbackrest/CONTRIBUTING.md

 ### Coding Example

-The example below is not structured like actual implementation and is intended only to provide an understanding of some of the more common coding practices.
+The example below is not structured like an actual implementation and is intended only to provide an understanding of some of the more common coding practices.
 The comments in the example are only here to explain the example and are not representative of the coding standards.
 Refer to the Coding Standards document ([CODING.md](https://github.com/pgbackrest/pgbackrest/blob/master/CODING.md)) and sections above for an introduction to the concepts provided here.
 For an actual implementation, see [db.h](https://github.com/pgbackrest/pgbackrest/blob/master/src/db/db.h) and [db.c](https://github.com/pgbackrest/pgbackrest/blob/master/src/db/db.c).

 #### Example: hypothetical basic object construction
 ```c